kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * `jatos.componentId` - ID of the component which is currently running.
 All the component properties are associated with this ID.
 * `jatos.batchId` - ID of the batch this study run belongs to.
 All batch properties are associated with this ID.
 * `jatos.workerId` - Each worker who is running a study has an ID.
 * `jatos.studyResultId` - This ID is individual for every study run.
-A study result contains data belonging to the run in general (e.g. study session).
+A study result contains data belonging to the run in general (e.g. Study Session).
 * `jatos.componentResultId` - This ID is individual for every component in a study run.
 A component result contains data of the run belonging to the specific component (e.g. result data).
 * `jatos.groupMemberId` - see [Group Variables](#group-variables)
 * `jatos.groupResultId` - see [Group Variables](#group-variables)